Great Science Fiction

 There’s a lot more to good science fiction than robots, spaceships and phasers-on-stun.
-For anyone thinking of writing science fiction screenplays, here’s five tips to turn an average sci-fi movie into a great one.
+For anyone thinking of writing science fiction screenplays, here’s five top tips to turn an average sci-fi movie into a great one:.
+Ready?
+Let’s go!

 2) Are you writing in a setting or a genre?

-• Star Man – is a romance and a science fiction film
+• Star Man – romance and a science fiction film

-• Alien – is a horror movie and a science fiction film
+• Alien – horror movie and a science fiction film

-• The Terminator – is an action movie and a science fiction film
+• The Terminator – action movie and a science fiction film

-• Logan’s Run – is a thriller and a science fiction film
+• Logan’s Run – thriller and a science fiction film

-• Sleeper – is a comedy and a science fiction film
+• Sleeper – comedy and a science fiction film

 All genres have their particular story beats.
 Know your primary genre and write to the beats of that genre first.
-If you’re writing a futuristic revenge thriller, make sure you outline a decent revenge thriller first, revealing your sci-fi world through action and character rather than building a sci-fi world and shoe-horning a revenge chiller plot into it.
+If you’re writing a futuristic revenge thriller, make sure you outline a decent revenge thriller first … Then reveal your sci-fi world through action and character.
+This works better than building a sci-fi world and shoe-horning a revenge chiller plot INTO it.

 3) Know your science fiction world